godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 Yes you can!
 Join in on our [GitHub repository](https://github.com/bekarice/woocommerce-product-sku-generator/) and submit a pull request :)

 == Screenshots ==
-1. Plugin Settings
+1. Plugin Settings - WooCommerce 2.1 / 2.2
+2. Plugin Settings - WooCommerce 2.3
-2. Automatic SKU generation upon publish / update
+3. Automatic SKU generation upon publish / update
-3. Automatic variation SKUs based on attributes (if enabled)
+4. Automatic variation SKUs based on attributes (if enabled)
-4. Variation SKU generated when you set the parent SKU (if you only generate variation SKUs)
+5. Variation SKU generated when you set the parent SKU (if you only generate variation SKUs)

 == Changelog ==

+= 2015.02.04 - version 1.2.0 =
+ * Misc: WooCommerce 2.3 compatibility
+ * Misc: Settings moved to Product Data (WC 2.2)
+ * Misc: Text domain updated to `wc-product-sku-generator`

 = 2014.08.29 - version 1.1.1 =
  * Fix: issue with default option being selected